Mythological king

 A mythological king is an archetype in mythology.
 A king is considered a "mythological king" if he is included and described in the culture's mythology.
-Unlike a fictional king, aspects of their lives may have been real and legendary, or that the culture (through legend and story telling) believed to be real.
-In the myth, the legends that surround any historical truth might have evolved into symbols of "kinship" and leadership, and expanded with descriptions of spiritual, supernatural or magical chain of events.
+Unlike a fictional king, aspects of their lives may have been real and legendary or have been believed by the culture (through legend and story telling) to be real.
+In the myth, the legends that surround any historical truth might have evolved into symbols of "kinship" and leadership and expanded with descriptions of spiritual, supernatural, or magical chain of events.
 For example, in legend the king may have magical weapons and fight dragons or other mythological beasts.
 His archetypical role is usually to protect and serve the people.

 Archetypes of kings

 One mythological archetype is the "good king" (McConnel 1979), also sometimes called the "monarchical hero".
 The "good king" is often the epic hero who made his world safe for civilization.
 Two examples that scholars have identified as filling the roles and earning the reputation of "good kings" were King Arthur and Beowulf, above and beyond their legendary and historic lives.

 Beowulf for example is a mythological king in training in the epic tradition, because he fights "a strenuous battle against the disorganization of the universe."
-(McConnel 1979:59) Another is the great king "Oxthar", a leopard headed man that journeyed to the mythical underworld of Palulu (which is the supposed place where the sun goes to rest at night) and stole glowing stones from the bed of the sun to give light and power to his people.
+(McConnel 1979:59) Another is the great king "Niall of the Nine Hostages".

 Mythemes of kings

-Some mythemes and cultural belief systems that are explored through myths about kings include: what is the source of the king's power, what is the training he must go through, what tests of courage does he pass, what are the battles he must fight, and what are the effects of taking power.
+Some mythemes and cultural belief systems that are explored through myths about kings are the source of the king's power, the training that he must go through, the tests of courage that he passes, the battles that he must fight, and the effects of taking power.

-In epics of war, source of power is often having physical skills above ordinary men, owning "magical" weapons and political alliances.
+In epics of war, the source of power is often having physical skills above ordinary men by owning "magical" weapons and political alliances.

-In spiritual mythologies the king's power may come from a spiritual source and also spiritual weapons.
+In spiritual mythologies, the king's power may come from a spiritual source and also spiritual weapons.
 In romantic and contemplative myths his power and success may from internal personality traits, such as from courage, wisdom and self-restraint.

-Another common theme is the king's wounds, sacrifice and (sometimes) death for the betterment of the people.
+Another common theme is the king's wounds, sacrifice, and (sometimes) death for the betterment of the people.
 The Fisher King is an example of theme of the "wounded king."